-While I could not get a good photo of the “Big A,” I did at least get a picture of the oversized hats outside the entrance.
+Although I could not get a good photo of the “Big A,” I got a picture of the oversized hats outside the entrance.

 With seats along the third base line, I had a great view of the scoreboard in right field and the California Spectacular batter’s eye in center field.

-Due to my late arrival I did not get to explore the stadium as I usually would during a game, but I did manage to capture a few photos of the game.
+Due to my late arrival I did not get to explore the stadium as I usually would.
+However, I managed to capture a few photos of the game.

-Although I clearly missed the first pitch of the game, I walked around to an opening behind home plate and captured an overview of the stadium.
+Although I missed the game’s first pitch, I walked around to an opening behind home plate and captured an overview of the stadium.

-Due to arriving late for the game and the sellout crowd, I did not get to explore the stadium in search of unique food items.
-Instead I opted for the banal Angel Dog, and waited almost 10 minutes for the hot dog.
-The service was amongst some of the slowest I have ever endured at a ballpark, but fans in front of me in the line assured that they had received much quicker service during sold-out games.
+I did not get to explore the stadium in search of unique food items because of my late arrival.
+So I opted for the banal Angel Dog, and waited almost 10 minutes for the hot dog.
+The service was among some of the slowest I have ever endured at a ballpark.
+Fans in front of me in the line assured that they had received much quicker service during sold-out games.
 So I’m not sure what caused the delays during the third game of the season, but I was certainly frustrated by the inferior service.